CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMinting/overview.md

 ## **The Gauge Controller**
-The **Gauge Controller** maintains a list of gauges and their types, with the weights of each gauge and [type]INSERT LINK HERE.
+The **Gauge Controller** maintains a list of gauges and their types, with the weights of each gauge and [type](/docs/curve_dao/liq-gauges%26minting-crv/GaugeTypes.md).
 In order to implement weight voting, `GaugeController` has to include parameters handling linear character of voting power each user has.

 `GaugeController` records points (bias + slope) per gauge in `vote_points`, and _scheduled_ changes in biases and slopes for those points in `vote_bias_changes` and `vote_slope_changes`.
 New changes are applied at the start of each epoch week.